-- a.
-In compliance with federal regulations, 42 CFR §441.255, the Health Plan shall cover sterilizations for both men and women only if all the following requirements are met as described in the Health Plan Manual: - The Member is at least twenty-one (21) years of age at the time consent is obtained; - The Member is mentally competent; - The Member voluntarily gives informed consent by completing the Sterilization Required Consent Form included in the Health Plan Manual; - 4) The provider completes the Sterilization Required Consent Form included in the Health Plan Manual; - 5) At least thirty (30) days, but not more than one-hundred eighty (180) days, have passed between the date of informed consent and the date of sterilization, except in the case of premature delivery or emergency abdominal surgery.
+- The Member is mentally competent; - The Member voluntarily gives informed consent by completing the Sterilization Required Consent Form included in the Health Plan Manual; - The provider completes the Sterilization Required Consent Form included in the Health Plan Manual; - 5) At least thirty (30) days, but not more than onehundred eighty (180) days, have passed between the date of informed consent and the date of sterilization, except in the case of premature delivery or emergency abdominal surgery.
 A Member may consent to be sterilized at the time of premature delivery or emergency abdominal surgery if at least seventy-two (72) hours have passed since informed consent for sterilization was signed.
 In the case of premature delivery, the informed consent shall have been given at least thirty (30) days before the expected date of delivery.
-The expected date of delivery shall be provided on the consent form;

-- 6) An interpreter is provided when language barriers exist.
-Arrangements are to be made to effectively communicate the required information to the Member who is visually impaired, hearing impaired, or otherwise disabled; - The Member is not institutionalized in a correctional facility, mental hospital, or other rehabilitative facility; and - 8) If the Member is incapacitated pursuant to HRS §560:5-102, then a court order pursuant to HRS §\$560:5-601 through 608 is required and the required amount of time shall pass pursuant to HRS §560:5-609. - b.
-The Health Plan shall cover a hysterectomy only if the following requirements are met: - The Member voluntarily gives informed consent by completing the Hysterectomy Acknowledgement Form (Health Plan Manual); - 2) The Member has been informed orally and in writing that the hysterectomy will render the individual permanently incapable of reproducing.
-This is not applicable if the individual was sterile prior to the hysterectomy or in the case of an emergency hysterectomy;
+The expected date of delivery shall be provided on the consent form; - 6) An interpreter is provided when language barriers exist.
+Arrangements are to be made to effectively communicate the required information to the Member who is visually impaired, hearing impaired, or otherwise disabled; - The Member is not institutionalized in a correctional facility, mental hospital, or other rehabilitative facility; and - 8) If the Member is incapacitated pursuant to HRS

+§560:5-102, then a court order pursuant to HRS §§560:5-601 through 608 is required and the required amount of time shall pass pursuant to HRS §560:5-609.

-- The Member has signed and dated a Sterilization Required Consent Form (Health Plan Manual), prior to the hysterectomy; and - 4) An interpreter is provided when language barriers exist.
-Arrangements are to be made to effectively communicate the required information to the Member who is visually impaired, hearing impaired, or otherwise disabled. - 5) If the Member is incapacitated pursuant to HRS §560:5-102, then a court order pursuant to HRS §\$560:5-601 through 608 is required and the required amount of time shall pass pursuant to HRS §560:5-609. - c.
-Regardless of whether the requirements listed above are met, a hysterectomy shall not be covered under the following circumstances: - 1) It is performed solely for the purpose of rendering the Member permanently incapable of reproducing; - 2) There is more than one (1) purpose for performing the hysterectomy but the primary purpose is to render the Member permanently incapable of reproducing; or
+- b.
+The Health Plan shall cover a hysterectomy only if the following requirements are met: - The Member voluntarily gives informed consent by completing the Hysterectomy Acknowledgement Form (Health Plan Manual); - The Member has been informed orally and in writing that the hysterectomy will render the individual permanently incapable of reproducing.
+This is not applicable if the individual was sterile prior to the hysterectomy or in the case of an emergency hysterectomy; - The Member has signed and dated a Sterilization Required Consent Form (Health Plan Manual), prior to the hysterectomy; and - 4) An interpreter is provided when language barriers exist.
+Arrangements are to be made to effectively communicate the required information to the Member who is visually impaired, hearing impaired, or otherwise disabled. - 5) If the Member is incapacitated pursuant to HRS §560:5-102, then a court order pursuant to HRS §§560:5-601 through 608 is required and the required amount of time shall pass pursuant to HRS §560:5-609.

-- 3) It is performed for the purpose of cancer prophylaxis when not medically indicated. - d.
+- c.
+Regardless of whether the requirements listed above are met, a hysterectomy shall not be covered under the following circumstances: - It is performed solely for the purpose of rendering the Member permanently incapable of reproducing; - There is more than one (1) purpose for performing the hysterectomy but the primary purpose is to render the Member permanently incapable of reproducing; or - It is performed for the purpose of cancer prophylaxis when not medically indicated. - d.
 The Health Plan shall maintain documentation of all sterilizations and hysterectomies and provide documentation to DHS upon the request of DHS. - e.
-All financial penalties assessed by the federal government and imposed on DHS because of the Health Plan's action or inaction in complying with the federal requirements of this section shall be passed on to the Health Plan.

-19. Sleep Laboratory Services
+All financial penalties assessed by the federal government and imposed on DHS because of the Health Plan's action or inaction in complying with the federal requirements of this section shall be passed on to the Health Plan. - 19.
+Sleep Laboratory Services - a.

-- a.
 The Health Plan shall be responsible for coverage of sleep laboratory services.
 Sleep laboratory services are provided for the diagnosis and treatment of sleep disorders and shall be performed by sleep laboratories or sleep disorder centers. - b.
-Sleep laboratory service providers shall be accredited by the American Academy of Sleep Medicine.
+Sleep laboratory service providers shall be accredited by the American Academy of Sleep Medicine. - 20.
+Transplants

-20. Transplants